Jonah Heim Player Props: Rangers vs. White Sox

 Jonah Heim At The Plate

-- He ranks 35th in batting average, 72nd in on base percentage, and 51st in slugging among qualified hitters in baseball.
+- He ranks 33rd in batting average, 76th in on base percentage, and 51st in slugging among qualifying batters in MLB play.

-- Heim is batting .211 with two homers during his last games and is on a four-game hitting streak.
+- Heim enters this game on a five-game hitting streak.
+During his last outings, he's hitting .250 with two homers.

-- In 14.5% of his games this season, he has hit a home run, and 3.6% of his trips to the dish.
+- In 14.3% of his games this year, he has gone deep, and 3.5% of his trips to the plate.

-- In 28 games this season (45.2%), Heim has picked up an RBI, and in 11 of those games (17.7%) he had two or more.
+- Heim has driven in a run in 29 games this season (46.0%), including 12 games with more than one RBI (19.0%).
 He has also driven home three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.